readytensor/rt-agentic-ai-certification/program_docs/project3/project3-submission-guidelines.md

 :::info{title="🗓️ Submission Deadlines"}

-Your project will be reviewed in the cohort matching your submission date.
+Your project will be reviewed in the month matching your submission date.

 Submit by any one of the following:

 - ✅ August 11, 2025 — 11:59 PM UTC
 - ✅ September 05, 2025 — 11:59 PM UTC
 - ✅ October 03, 2025 — 11:59 PM UTC
-- ✅ October 31, 2025 — 11:59 PM UTC
-- ✅ November 28, 2025 — 11:59 PM UTC
+- ✅ November 03, 2025 — 11:59 PM UTC
-- ✅ December 26, 2025 — 11:59 PM UTC
+- ✅ December 01, 2025 — 11:59 PM UTC
-- ✅ January 23, 2026 — 11:59 PM UTC

 Missed this month's deadline?
-Just submit before the next and you'll be reviewed in that cycle.
+Just submit before the next and you'll be reviewed in that month's review cycle.

 :::